 Control your business expenditure

 Think about the possibility of terminating service contracts that do not offer a competitive advantage to your business.
 Consider asking your existing suppliers for discounts or incentives or even downgrade the services to basics plan to save up if possible.

 Review the currents overheads for the possibility of cut down.

 Dispose of idle business assets

 Think about disposing of some of the unused or idle business assets such as vans, office furniture and computers to get some cash.

 Do not hold stock in the warehouse

 There is little use of holding on to large stock in the warehouse with the view that selling the stock now does not make you a good profit.
-Doing this will only tie up your cash in stock and eventually you have to pay your suppliers whether or not your stock is sold.
-Consider selling the stock at discounted price to generate some cash and also reduce the need to write off the stock due to obsolete.
+Doing this will only tie up your cash in stock.
+Eventually you have to pay your suppliers whether or not your stock is sold.
+Consider selling the stock at a discounted price to generate some cash and also reduce the need to write off the stock due to obsolete.